FelixOnline/v2/content/articles/2012-6-1-central-library-for-24-hour-opening-over-summer.md

  - /news/2507/central-library-for-24-hour-opening-over-summer
 imported: true
 comments:
+ - value: >
- - I think thats great  its always been very annoying that campus operates as if only undergrads exist on it so I think its a brilliant decision and has my support
+     I think that's great - it's always been very annoying that campus operates as if only undergrads exist on it, so I think it's a brilliant decision and has my support!

 # Article Taxonomies
 categories: